Desouki27/desouki27/README.md

 ### ⚡ About Me

-👋 I'm **Mohamed Desouki**, a Computer Science graduate from the **American University of Sharjah** and a passionate builder based in **Dubai**.
+👋 I'm **Mohamed Desouki**, a passionate builder based in **Dubai**.
 I bridge the gap between complex engineering and strategic product management.

 **🔭 What I'm currently working on**